taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 connect([mapStateToProps], [mapDispatchToProps], [mergeProps], [options])(...);
 ~~~~~~~~

-Usually you will only use two of them: `mapStateToProps()` and `mapDispatchToProps()`.
+Usually, you will only use two of them: `mapStateToProps()` and `mapDispatchToProps()`.
 You will learn about the other two arguments, `mergeProps()` and `options`, later in this book.

 **mapStateToProps(state, [props]) => derivedProps:** It is a function that can be passed to the connect HOC.
 If it is passed, the input component of the connect HOC will subscribe to updates from the Redux store.
-Thus it means that every time the store subscription notices an update, the `mapStateToProps()` function will run.
+Thus, it means that every time the store subscription notices an update, the `mapStateToProps()` function will run.
 The `mapStateToProps()` function itself has two arguments in its function signature: the global state object and optionally the props from the parent component.
 The function returns an object that is derived from the global state and optionally from the props from the parent component.
 The returned object will be merged into the remaining props that come as input in the connected component when it is used.

 **mapDispatchToProps(dispatch, [props]):** It is a function (or object) that can be passed to the connect HOC.
 Whereas `mapStateToProps()` gives access to the global state, `mapDispatchToProps()` gives access to the dispatch method of the store.
 It makes it possible to dispatch actions but passes down only plain functions that wire up the dispatching in a higher order function.
 After all, it makes it possible to pass functions down to the input component of the connect HOC to alter the state.
-You can use optionally the incoming props to wrap those into the dispatched action.
+Optionally, you can use the incoming props to wrap those into the dispatched action.

 That is a lot of knowledge to digest.
-Both functions, `mapStateToProps()` and `mapDispatchToProps()`, can be intimidating in the beginning.
+Both functions, `mapStateToProps()` and `mapDispatchToProps()`, can be intimidating at the beginning.
 In addition, they are used in a foreign higher order component.
 However, they only give you access to the state and to the dispatch method of the store.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~